KaushalDoshi/KaushalDoshi/README.md

 SUBJECT MATTER EXPERT FOR MATHEMATICS AND COMPUTER SCIENCE AT TRANSTUTORS AND MENTOR AT CODEMENTOR EXPERT IN PROVIDING TECHNICAL CONSULTING, SIX SIGMA CONSULTING, SETUP A NEW ORGANIZATION, GROWTH HACKER

+## Profile Overview:

+ - Total Experiences: - 7.9 years
+ - From June 2021 till date working with Navaera Worldwide as Team Leader -Software Engineering (SQL), 1 month 5 days
+ - From May 2016 till June 2021 working for Allscripts Healthcare India Pvt.
+Ltd., Vadodara as Systems Analyst, 5 years 10 days
+ - From March 2015 till April 1,2016 date worked for Cybage software Pvt.
+Ltd., Gandhinagar as a Software Engineer, 1.1 yrs
+ - From December 2012 till June 2014 with Gururaj Engineers Vadodara as a Automation Maintenance Engineer, 1.7 yrs
+ - Helped in improving performance of systems by 75%, reduce development and maintenance time by 1500+ hours total.
+Improve quality of product.
+Provide new              product ideas and implement them to keep developing new company verticals.
+ - Have master’s in advanced computing and executive post graduate program in cybersecurity and risk management.
+ - Technology Stack: Business Intelligence, Database, Automation (PLC)
+ - Awards: Solution Seeker, Dedicated Professional, Community Builder,2 Promotions.

 ## ⚡ Languages/Tech:
 <p>
 <img src = "https://cdn.iconscout.com/icon/free/png-512/c-programming-569564.png" width="30">